 Construction of the Proposed Scheme has the potential to have an impact on existing infrastructure and utilities in order to accommodate changes to junction layouts or changes to carriageway widths.
-Where protection of utilities in place is not an option, realignment, upgrade or replacement of this infrastructure will be undertaken within those areas.
+Where protection of utilities in place is not an option, this will involve realignment, upgrade, or replacement of this infrastructure as part of works within those areas.
 Each proposed modification to the existing infrastructure or utilities is outlined in this Chapter.
-Where utility diversions are proposed, the approximate length of the diversions is provided in Table 19.6 to Table 19.9.
+Where utility diversions are proposed, the approximate length of the diversions is provided in Table 19.6 to Table 19.8.
 The potential impacts would occur predominantly during the Construction Phase.

 During the Operational Phase, some utilities will be required for the Proposed Scheme.
 This will include electricity connections for such elements as new street lighting, junction signalling and real time passenger information (RTPI) displays at bus stops.
-There will also be some amendments to existing surface water drainage to control and/or attenuate surface water runoff from any additional paved surfaces.
+There will also be some amendments to existing surface water drainage to control and / or attenuate surface water runoff from any additional paved surfaces.